-There has been no analysis of data about the prevalence of different types of domain names in cybersquatting cases to correlate with extended match proposals.
+T There has been no analysis of data about the prevalence of different types of domain names in cybersquatting cases to correlate with extended match proposals.

 Recommendation (Staff Note): As of 14 May, the Trademark Claims Sub Team has not yet developed a preliminary recommendation, but has discussed some related issues.